 - Emirates: Spend 85,000 miles for a 1st Class flight on Emirates (yes, with the bar on board the plane) from New York to Milan or from Newark to Athens.
 This is worth around $4,000.

 - Iberia: From the East Coast to Madrid off-peak, you can fly Round Trip in Business Class for just 68,000 miles round trip.
-That’s a flight worth $2,500+ with 32,000 miles to spare!
+That’s a flight worth $2,500+.

 I could go on, but I won’t.
 The point here isn’t to actually teach you the redemptions, but just to explain why this card and its large bonus gives me so many options on helping you with a spectacular use of points – sure to whet your appetite for more points and more amazing experiences.
 Hey, that’s the whole reason I’m in this game!